 - Bluish lips or face

 This list is not all-inclusive.
-Please consult a medical provider for any other symptoms that are severe or concerning.
+Consult a medical provider for other symptoms that are severe or concerning.

 What to Do If a Worker Becomes Ill